-Status: 05/14/2025 - Referred to Coms. on L. GOV. and JUD.
+Status: 05/06/2025 - In Senate.
+Read first time.
+To Com. on RLS. for assignment.

 Summary: The Ralph M. Brown Act, requires, with specified exceptions, that all meetings of a legislative body, as defined, of a local agency be open and public and that all persons be permitted to attend and participate.
 Current law, until January 1, 2026, authorizes the legislative body of a local agency to use alternative teleconferencing if, during the teleconference meeting, at least a quorum of the members of the legislative body participates in person from a singular physical location clearly identified on the agenda that is open to the public and situated within the boundaries of the territory over which the local agency exercises jurisdiction, and the legislative body complies with prescribed requirements.
 Current law requires a member to satisfy specified requirements to participate in a meeting remotely pursuant to these alternative teleconferencing provisions, including that specified circumstances apply.
-Current law establishes limits on the number of meetings a member may participate in solely by teleconferencing prohibiting such participation for more than 2 meetings per year if the legislative body regularly meets once per month or less.
+Current law establishes limits on the number of meetings a member may participate in solely by teleconference from a remote location pursuant to these alternative teleconferencing provisions, including prohibiting such participation for more than 2 meetings per year if the legislative body regularly meets once per month or less.
 This bill would extend the alternative teleconferencing procedures until January 1, 2030.
 (Based on 04/21/2025 text)